ryanrwagner/DatalogGracefulDegradation/README.md

 # and has an impact on confidentiality, integrity, and availability
 # The impacts are multiplied against the CProvided, IProvided, AProvided
 # so a CImpact of 0 results in a complete loss of confidentiality
+# Higher "Impact" is better for the defender
 + isVulnerable(TargetType,VulnType,C,CImpact,IImpact,AImpact)

 # The producer doesn't necessarily know the use case for the data it produces